 Our partners are: the English language high schools in Bulgaria, the Fulbright English Teaching Assistants, the Fulbright alumni, the U.S. Embassy in Bulgaria, the American Spaces, CorPlus, the YES Program, and Bulgarian students currently in the U.S.

-The EducationUSA Virtual Group Advising Program is a results-based, intensive, virtual advising program of the Bulgarian-American Fulbright Commission in partnership with the English Teaching Assistants that assists ALL high school students in grades 8,9,10,11, and 12, interested in continuing their education in the U.S. to have an improved chance of gainng admission into their top choice schools.
+The EducationUSA Virtual Group Advising Program is a results-based, intensive, virtual advising program of the Bulgarian-American Fulbright Commission that assists ALL high school students in grades 8, 9, 10, 11 and 12

 The EducationUSA Virtual Group Advising Program will build the following applicant competencies:

 - Create your successful admissions strategy;

 - Develop English reading competency by reading articles and books in English;

 - Develop English writing competency by writing essays and keeping a community service journal;

 - Prepare competitive applications for admission to U.S. colleges and universities;